 About

-Wind&Bones is a social enterprise dedicated to exploring the many ways in which writing can lead to positive social change.
-Run by writers Dr Hannah Stevens & Dr Will Buckingham.
-Based in Dundee, Scotland, we work across the globe.
+Wind&Bones is an innovative social enterprise dedicated to exploring the transformative power of writing and storytelling.
+Run by British writers Dr Hannah Stevens & Dr Will Buckingham, we are registered in Dundee, Scotland, and we work across the globe.

 Who we are